neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/blog/gsoc_2026_cellfinder.md

 I used the same ResNet-50 architecture and training dataset as the standard two-channel model, but dropped the background channel during training to create our first single-channel model.
 I then uploaded it to the [Hugging Face Hub](https://huggingface.co/brainglobe/cellfinder_single_channel_default), marking the start of our transition to hosting models there.
 It downloads automatically on first use, just like the existing models.

 I then compared our results against the two-channel model to understand the trade-offs it would have.
 Early tests on data from a different microscope produced more false positives: objects incorrectly identified as cells.
-I tested both models on the same set of 10,756 image cubes, containing 5,066 cells and 5,690 non-cell objects, and varied the proportion of cells in the training data to see how it affected their performance.
+I tested both models on the same set of 10,756 image cubes, containing 5,066 cells and 5,690 non-cell objects, and varied the proportion of cells in the training data to see how it affected the models' performance.

 Each model assigns a score to a candidate cell, and a threshold determines whether it is counted as a cell.
 Using the same threshold for both models does not necessarily give a fair comparison.
 Instead, I adjusted their thresholds so that both found 99% of the real cells, then measured how often they incorrectly counted non-cell objects as cells.